 The nation has been experiencing a shortage of electricians for many years now.
 The demand for electricians has caused the pay scales to rise and the US Bureau of Labor Statistics predicting a 14% growth for electricians between 2014 and 2024.
-The damage caused by hurricanes Harvey and Irma, and with more to come, have caused some to believe there will be an even higher spike in demand over the next several months or even years while Florida, Texas, and the islands rebuild.

 You need to be aware of this when bidding jobs that will start over the next 12 months.
 The pay rates you use in your bids today, might not be enough to cover the labor for construction projects that occur during this time.
 You might want to factor in some potential increases in your labor rate to cover any run on labor that may occur.

 I know what you’re thinking.
 If you raise the rates in your estimates now, you won’t win as many jobs.
 Yes, that’s probably true, but consider this; When the demand for electricians are higher, the demand for electrical contracting will also increase.
 This means less competition for construction projects.
 While your competitors have bid and won numerous jobs that commit their labor force at the lower rates, if you raise your labor rates now, you’ll eventually begin to win jobs at higher rates.

 If you think this is gouging, it’s not.
 As an electrical contractor, you must cover your costs and make decisions based on changes in industry.
 Raise the rates in your bids now so you can retain your workforce over the next year.